patients & caregivers

 Description

 In any nautical journey, seacraft are needed to traverse the vast blue ocean not just in their capacity as seagoing ships, but also for their important second meaning: skill in navigation.
 Erasca is navigating the “blue ocean” of unmet medical needs using next generation sequencing and other techniques to identify RAS/MAPK pathway-altered tumors that can be treated with naporafenib, a potent, selective, orally bioavailable pan-RAF inhibitor, in combination with other targeted therapies.
-The SEACRAFT series of trials, beginning with SEACRAFT-1, SEACRAFT-2, and SEACRAFT-3, will test whether naporafenib can improve outcomes in NRASm melanoma, pan-RAS Q61X solid tumors, & other RAS/MAPK-driven tumors, respectively.
+The SEACRAFT series of trials, beginning with SEACRAFT-1 and SEACRAFT-2, will test whether naporafenib can improve outcomes in patients with pan-RAS Q61X solid tumors, and NRASm melanoma, respectively.

 Product/TargetERAS-007/ERK